vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the afternoon I went to downtown Berkeley.
 I started by going to Goodwill to donate some old clothes.
 I then went to Citibank for some stuff, finishing at 2:20 PM.
-I then did some food purchases recordd at [food_purchases.sql](../sql/food_purchases.sql).
+I then did some food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

 ## Saturday April 16 and Sunday April 17